 The ACA provides relief for people in the Medicare prescription drug coverage gap or donut hole.
 Prior to the ACA, beneficiaries had to pick up 100 percent of the costs with the donut hole.
 The ACA gradually closed the coverage gap, with beneficiaries having to pick up a declining percentage of costs for drugs they use while in the donut hole.
-In 2019 the donut hole will close for brand-name drugs and in 2020 it will close for generics.
-Once the donut hole closes, seniors will pay 25 percent of the costs of their drugs while their drug costs fall within the range of what used to be the coverage gap.
-For 2019, Medicare beneficiaries in the donut hole pay 37 percent of the cost of generic drugs and 25 percent of the cost of brand drugs.
+In 2020 the donut hole closed.
+Seniors pay 25 percent of the costs of their drugs while their drug costs fall within the range of what used to be the coverage gap.

 Medicaid, a joint federal and state program, provides health insurance to over 68 million low-income individuals in the United States.
 This includes coverage for seniors, people with disabilities, children and some low-income adults.
 Medicaid is an especially important source of health insurance for low-income African Americans.

-In 2017, African Americans accounted for 20 percent of Medicaid enrollees.
+In 2018, African Americans accounted for 34 percent of Medicaid enrollees.
 Medicaid is particularly important for African Americans who tend to be poorer on average, because it fills in coverage gaps in Medicare.
 Notably, Medicare only covers limited long-term services and supports.
 Medicaid provides more comprehensive coverage, but beneficiaries are required to impoverish themselves to become eligible.
-Medicaid funds more than half of all long-term care services and families and—to a lesser extent—private insurance fund the rest.
+Medicaid funds more than half of all long-term care services and families and — to a lesser extent — private insurance fund the rest.
 Seniors who are fully eligible for Medicaid can also receive other benefits Medicare doesn’t cover, such as dental, vision and hearing care.
 Seniors who are partially eligible for Medicaid, through the Medicare Savings Program, can get help from Medicaid to pay for Medicare cost-sharing.

 NATIONAL COMMITTEE POSITION